thisMatter.comMoneyTaxes

 Beware of the Results of These Convoluted Calculations

-Many people who reach retirement age will have to continue working at least part-time work, since they will be unable to live only on their social security earnings.
-However, in computing the extra tax incurred by the extra work, the taxpayer has to consider not only the amount that she earns from her part-time job, but also that it may take her above the base amount, causing her to have to pay tax on her social security earnings.
-So, for instance, in Case #2 above, Penelope not only has to pay taxes on her working income, but she also has to pay additional tax on $3,000 of her Social Security income that would not be taxable but for the job (Case #1).
+Many people who reach retirement age must continue working at least part-time work, since they will be unable to live only on their social security earnings.
+However, in computing the extra tax incurred by the extra work, you have to consider not only the amount that you earn from any part-time job, but also that your income may exceed the base amount, creating an additional tax liability on your social security earnings.
+So, for instance, in Case #2 above, Penelope not only must pay taxes on her working income, but she also must pay additional tax on $3,000 of her Social Security income that would not be taxable but for the job (Case #1).
 In a sense, this is somewhat like double taxation.
-In addition, she will have to continue to pay Social Security and Medicare taxes on her working income, even though she may be collecting both.
+In addition, she must continue to pay Social Security and Medicare taxes on her working income, even though she is receiving benefits from both.
+Here is a table that illustrates this idea better, for a single taxpayer, with the MAGI equal income earned from work:

-Congress is always expressing worries that the social security fund will go bust, but here we have, in our convoluted tax code, a disincentive to work.
-After all, if senior citizens who are receiving Social Security and Medicare benefits continue to work, then they will continue to pay Social Security and Medicare taxes, thereby helping pay for the fund, even as they are collecting.
+Congress continually worries about the social security fund going bust, but here we have, in our convoluted tax code, a disincentive to work.
+After all, if senior citizens receiving Social Security and Medicare benefits continue to work, then they will continue to pay Social Security and Medicare taxes, thereby helping pay for the fund, even as they are collecting.